January 23 2007 (Refreshed July 5, 2012; Checked Nov 8 2019)

 1. Three Part Post — What, Why and What I Wish I Knew

-When you have posted an open-ended question that asks students for their recommendations and ideas about a particular problem, challenge, idea, encourage them to create postings with these three parts.
+When you have posted an open-ended question that asks students for their recommendations, comments or ideas about a particular problem, challenge, idea, encourage them to create postings with these three parts.

-- Part 1: State what your considered thought or recommendation might be.
+- Part 1: State your considered thought or recommendation.
 In other words, answer the question, “What do you think? “

-- Part 2: State whyyou think what you think.
+- Part 2: State why you think what you think.
 This is a good place for learners to dig inside their heads, their experiences, their beliefs.
-It is also a good place for learners to provide references and links to experts, events, or belief statements that share and support their thinking.
+It is also a good time for learners to provide references and links to experts, events, or belief statements that share and support their thinking.

 - Part 3: State what you wish you knew or what problem, challenge will follow or result from the original question.